First wild koalas caught and vaccinated against chlamydia

 "It's killing koalas because they become so sick they can't climb trees to get food, or escape predators, and females can become infertile," said Samuel Phillips, a microbiologist at the University of the Sunshine Coast who helped to develop the vaccine.

-The scientists’ initial goal is to catch, vaccinate and monitor around half of the koala population in the Northern Rivers region of New South Wales — that means vaccinating around 50 animals.
+The scientists' initial goal is to catch, vaccinate and monitor about half of the koala population in the Northern Rivers region of New South Wales — that means vaccinating about 50 animals.

-The safety and effectiveness of the single-shot vaccine, which has been designed specifically for koalas, has previously been tested by vaccinating a few hundred koalas brought to wildlife rescue centers for other afflictions.
+The safety and effectiveness of the single-shot vaccine, designed specifically for koalas, previously was tested by vaccinating a few hundred koalas brought to wildlife rescue centers for other afflictions.

-Now scientists want to understand the impact of vaccinating a population of wild koalas.
-“We want to evaluate what percentage of the koalas we need to vaccinate to meaningfully reduce infection and disease,” said Phillips.
+Now scientists want to understand the impact of vaccinating wild koalas.
+"We want to evaluate what percentage of the koalas we need to vaccinate to meaningfully reduce infection and disease," Phillips said.

 The first koalas were caught and vaccinated in March, and the effort is expected to last about three months.